 (By Senators Snyder, Beach and Palumbo)

-AN ACT to amend and reenact §17C-15-36a of the Code of West Virginia, 1931, as amended, relating to exempting certain vehicles from sun-screening restrictions; exempting certain law-enforcement vehicles and vehicles with manufacturer installed sun-screening devices from state standards; and prohibiting unmarked law-enforcement vehicles with sun-screening exemption from making routine traffic stops.
+A BILL to amend and reenact §17C-15-36a of the Code of West Virginia, 1931, as amended, relating to exempting unmarked law-enforcement vehicles primarily used for covert or undercover enforcement from sun-screening restrictions.

 Be it enacted by the Legislature of West Virginia:

 That §17C-15-36a of the Code of West Virginia, 1931, as amended, be amended and reenacted to read as follows:

 (a) No person may operate a motor vehicle that is registered or required to be registered in the state on any public highway, road or street that has a sun-screening device on the windshield, the front side wings and side windows adjacent to the right and left of the driver and windows adjacent to the rear of the driver that do not meet the requirements of this section: Provided, That law-enforcement K-9 and other emergency vehicles that are designed to haul animals and unmarked law-enforcement vehicles primarily used for covert or undercover enforcement are exempt from this requirement.

 (b) A sun-screening device when used in conjunction with the windshield must be nonreflective and may not be red, yellow or amber in color.
 A sun-screening device may be used only along the top of the windshield and may not extend downward beyond the ASI line or more than five inches from the top of the windshield whichever is closer to the top of the windshield.